keturn/lintnode/README.rst

 In my environment, this cuts jslint invocation time in half.

-This project also depends on the Express_ framework.
+This project also depends on the Express_ framework, with the connect-form and haml packages.
+I recommend installation with npm_ to manage these dependencies.

 The ``jslint.curl`` script depends on curl, but you can easily reproduce it with any other http client.